Wednesday, October 16, 2024

 10 YEARS OF JUST CAN'T STAND IT!!!

-Hey everyone that are still reading this blog!
+Hey to everyone that is still reading this blog!
 On this date, ten years ago I posted the first post on the blog (it was an introduction post), so I wanted to say a few things about the blog.
-Ten years ago I was unemployed (I was fired from my job during the Summer of 2014.) and I had a lots of free time so I figured out that I want to use the free time for writing more about music that I like which is mostly hardcor punk and that's when I decided to start this blog.
+Ten years ago I was unemployed (I was fired from my job during the Summer of 2014.) and I had a lots of free time so I figured out that I want to use the free time for writing more about music that I like which is mostly hardcore punk and that's when I decided to start this blog.
 At the beginning the blog was just another excuse to write even more about Tear It Up which was and still is my favorite hardcore punk band ever (like I didn't already write enough about Tear It Up in my zine) and to share my deep thoughts about Tear It Up records.
-But at the same time the motive for writing the bog about hardcore punk music was and still is that I want to present some deep dives on some of my favorite bands and records but also to provide correct information about the bands and records that I write about because there are way too many incorrect info and lousy researched articles about hardcore punk bands on the internet.
+But at the same time the motive for writing the blog about hardcore punk music was and still is that I want to present some deep dives on some of my favorite bands and records but also to provide correct information about the bands and records that I write about because there are way too many incorrect info and lousy researched articles about hardcore punk bands on the internet.
 I also wanted to provide the download links for some of the records and zines I like.
 Basically this blog was and still is just another media tool for my appreciation for hardcore punk music that I'm deeply into.
 Of course, I also used the blog for writing and putting photos of the bands where I've played in the last 10 or more years.

 Of course, the name of the blog was chosen from the Tear It Up song and a record: Just Can't Stand It! but I couldn't use it for the blog domain because it seems someone already used it on blogspot so at first the blog domain was zerotosuicidal but few years ago, I've changed it to playtodestroy and both of those are also Tear It Up references.
 I know that this can be confusing but the official name of the blog is Just Can't Stand It! despite the different blog domain.